minskylab/cargo-self/README.md

 # Cargo Self

-This project is a modular and extensible computation framework designed to manage, process, and execute computational plans.
-Leveraging the power of OpenAI's GPT-3.5-turbo, it can generate chat completions based on structured input, following a set of specified rules defined in a constitution.
-The software is organized into well-defined modules each handling specific aspects of the system, like state management, JSON persistence, planning, and processing of computational units.
+This software is a modular and extensible computation framework designed to manage, process, and execute computational plans.
+It provides features such as computation planning, dynamic chat completion using OpenAI's GPT, JSON persistence for storing and retrieving computation state, and a CLI tool for interacting with the engine and executing plans.
+The software also supports constitution-based processing, allowing users to define constitutions to guide the computation process and retrieve system and input data.
+With a modular design and clear separation of concerns, this software offers flexibility and customization for various computational needs.

 ## Features